 As of September 2020, a peer reviewed study was published that concluded that there is a significant association between lower COVID-19 rates and higher levels of circulating vitamin D levels.

 Low Vitamin D: The Risks

-So far we have learned that vitamin D isn't actually a vitamin, but, like vitamins, it is essential to health.
+So far we have learned that vitamin D isn't actually a vitamin, but, like vitamins, it is essential nutrient.

 There are also precious few foods that naturally contain vitamin D, and those that do, need to be eaten often and maybe an acquired taste – not everyone is a fan of strong tasting fish.